pattacini/technical-evaluation/README.md

 [![Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/pattacini/technical-evaluation)

-Remember to visit the [Gitpod Access Control](https://gitpod.io/access-control) to make sure that all GitHub options are ticked in.
+Remember to visit the [Gitpod Integrations](https://gitpod.io/integrations) to make sure that all GitHub options are ticked in.

 ##### Notes
 ⚠ This workspace has **No GitHub credentials enabled**